Summary Version: Fish Oil is GREAT for Dogs. We recommend Wild Salmon Oil, and specifically Vets Preferred Wild Salmon Oil.

 Cod liver oil for dogs

 Cod liver oil is a specific kind of fish oil option to give your dog, and according to some experts, cod liver oil is considered a superfood for dogs.
 In addition to having the Omega 3 fatty acids discussed above, Cod Liver Oil specifically includes both vitamin A and vitamin D, which also have their own health benefits for your dog.
-Cod liver is a highly recommended fish oil option and a good option to keep in mind when choosing a fish oil.
+Cod liver oil for dogs is always a solid choice.
+If this is your preference, we recommend you check out this Wild Cod Liver Oil.

 Krill oil for dogs

-Krill oil is another specific kind of fish oil you may give your dog, and like other fish oils, contains the Omega 3 fatty acids needed.
-Krill oil also specifically contains vitamins A and E, but does not have the vitamin D option seen in cod liver oil.
+Although krill are not really fish, krill oil is another specific kind of “fish oil” you may give your dog.
+Like other fish oils, it contains the Omega 3 fatty acids needed.
+Krill oil also specifically contains vitamins A and E, but does not have the vitamin D option seen in wild salmon oil.
 Krill oil also comes from small crustaceans, rather than fatty fish, so some people prefer it as a healthier alternative to regular fish oil.
+Krill oil is available from Tru-Krill Soft Chews or in liquid version from Grizzly Pet Products.

 Salmon Oil: The Best Product on the Market for Dogs

 Because of the high quantity of EPA and DHA, salmon oil provides a vast range of health benefits that help eliminate things such as liver disorders and poor growth.
-Being a strong factor in a dog’s health, salmon oil is sold both in stores and online by many different companies.
-Below are a couple of the top brands to look for when searching for the perfect salmon oil for your pet
+Being a strong positive factor in a dog’s health, salmon oil is sold both in stores and online by many different companies.
+Below is our top recommendation for the best salmon oil for your pet.

-Wild Alaskan Salmon Oil is another great option for your dog and can be found at Petco in a variety of sizes and prices.
-With dozens of ratings, this salmon oil has a five-star rating and has proven to help pets all across the United States live healthier and longer lives.
+High in Omega 3’s, Vets Preferred Premium Wild Alaskan Salmon Oil is the way to go when considering what salmon oil and supplement to get.
+With dozens of ratings, this type of salmon oil has a five-star rating and has proven to help pets all across the United States live healthier and longer lives.

 Fish oil side effects